ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Introduction

 Most prior work derives each sentence's representation separately, rarely considering the impact of the other sentence.
 This neglects the mutual influence of the two sentences in the context of the task.
 It also contradicts what humans do when comparing two sentences.
 We usually focus on key parts of one sentence by extracting parts from the other sentence that are related by identity, synonymy, antonymy and other relations.
 Thus, human beings model the two sentences together, using the content of one sentence to guide the representation of the other.

-\figref{example} demonstrates that each sentence of a pair partially determines which parts of the other sentence we should focus on.
-For AS, correctly answering $s_0$ requires putting attention on ``gross'': $s_1^+$ contains a corresponding unit (``earned'') while $s_1^-$ does not.
-For PI, focus should be removed from ``today'' to correctly recognize ($<\!s_0,s_1^+\!>$) as paraphrases and ($<\!s_0,s_1^-\!>$) as non-paraphrases.
+\figref{example} demonstrates that each sentence of a pair partially determines which parts of the other sentence we must focus on.
+For AS, correctly answering $s_0$ requires attention on ``gross'': $s_1^+$ contains a corresponding unit (``earned'') while $s_1^-$ does not.
+For PI, focus should be removed from ``today'' to correctly recognize $<\!s_0,s_1^+\!>$ as paraphrases and $<\!s_0,s_1^-\!>$ as non-paraphrases.
 For TE, we need to focus on ``full of people'' (to recognize TE for $<\!s_0,s_1^+\!>$) and on ``outdoors'' / ``indoors'' (to recognize non-TE for $<\!s_0,s_1^-\!>$).
-These examples show the need for an architecture that computes different representations of $s_i$ for different $s_{1-i}$'s \explainindexi.
+These examples show the need for an architecture that computes different representations of $s_i$ for different $s_{1-i}$ \explainindexi.

-Convolutional Neural Network (CNN, \cite{lecun1998gradient}) is widely used to model sentences \cite{kalchbrenner2014convolutional,kim2014convolutional} and sentence pairs \cite{yu2014deep,socher2011dynamic,yinnaacl}, especially in classification tasks.
-CNN is supposed to be good at extracting robust and abstract features of input.
-This work presents ABCNN, an attention-based convolutional neural network, that has a powerful mechanism for modeling a sentence pair by taking into account the interdependence between the two sentences.
-ABCNN is a general architecture that can handle a wide variety of sentence pair modeling tasks.
+Convolutional Neural Networks (CNNs) \cite{lecun1998gradient} are widely used to model sentences \cite{kalchbrenner2014convolutional,kim2014convolutional} and sentence pairs \cite{socher2011dynamic,yinnaacl}, especially in classification tasks.
+CNNs are supposed to be good at extracting robust and abstract features of input.
+This work presents the ABCNN, an attention-based convolutional neural network, that has a powerful mechanism for modeling a sentence pair by taking into account the interdependence between the two sentences.
+The ABCNN is a general architecture that can handle a wide variety of sentence pair modeling tasks.

 Some prior work proposes simple mechanisms that can be interpreted as controlling varying attention; e.g., \newcite{yih2013question} employ word alignment to match related parts of the two sentences.
-In contrast, our attention scheme based on CNN is able to model relatedness between two parts fully automatically.
-Moreover, attention at multiple levels of granularity, not only at the word level, is achieved as we stack multiple convolution layers that increase abstraction.
+In contrast, our attention scheme based on CNNs models relatedness between two parts fully automatically.
+Moreover, attention at multiple levels of granularity, not only at word level, is achieved as we stack multiple convolution layers that increase abstraction.